nicercode/2016-02-01-ResBaz/lessons/60-shell/index.md

 ## Short exercise 2

-Go to your home directory;
+Go to your shell material directory;
-Create a new directory called `shell_exercise_2`;
-Dowload this ([zip file](https://www.dropbox.com/s/ccrb1qrmsb7hm6n/shell_exercise_2.zip)) and unzip it to the `shell_exercise_2` directory (ake sure you remove the .zip version afterwards);
-Then create four sub-directories in `shell_exercise_2`: `data`, `docs`, `output/{data, figures}`, `R`;
+Move all files in directory `data` to a subdirectory `data/exercise`;
+Back in your shell material directory create the following folders: `docs`, `output/data`, `output/figures` and `R`;
-Then move the respective file types into their matching directory type following yesterday's project setup;
+From within your shell material directory, move the respective file types into their matching directory type following the ([project setup](http://nicercode.github.io/2014-02-13-UNSW/lessons/30-projects/)) lesson;
-Go back to the `shell_exercise_2` directory;
-Rename (it's the same as mv command) it to `clean-folder`.

 Hints: You can combine several steps into one.
 Tab completion and wildcards are your friends.

 **Acknowledgements:** This material was developed by  Diego Barneche, drawing heavily on material presented previously by Milad Fatenejad, Sasha Wood, Radhika Khetani, Karthik Ram, Emily Davenport and John Blischak.